Georgia snaps 41-year title drought with 33-18 win over Bama - NewsBreak

 Bennett, the former walk-on turned starter, finished 17 for 26 for 224 yards and no interceptions.

-For most of the first three quarters, the first CFP title game to be a rematch of a regular-season game was an ol' fashion SEC defensive struggle in the heart of Big Ten country.
+For most of the first three quarters, first CFP title game to be a rematch of a regular-season game was an ol’ fashion Southeastern Conference defensive struggle.

-The first touchdown came with 1:20 left in the third quarter.
-After James Cook broke a 67-yard run to get the Bulldogs into the red zone, three more running plays — and a facemask penalty by Alabama — got them into the end zone.
-Zamir White went in standing up from a yard out with massive defensive tackles Jalen Carter and Davis leading the way as blockers.
+The first touchdown of the game came with 1:20 left in the third quarter.
+After James Cook broke a 67-yard run to get the Bulldogs into the red zone, three more running plays — a facemask penalty by Alabama — got them into the end zone.
+Zamir White went in standing up from a yard out with massive defensive tackles Jalen Carter and Jordan Davis leading the way as blockers.
 The Bulldogs led for the first time, 13-9.

-After Alabama added another field goal, the Tide caught a break on strange turnover.
+After Alabama added another field goal, the Tide caught a break on strange looking turnover by the Bulldogs.

 As Bennett was being taken down deep in Georgia territory, he tried to throw the ball away.
 The ball slipped loose, and bounced toward the sideline, seemingly harmless.
-Alabama’s Brian Branch casually caught it as he was jogging out of bounds.
+Alabama’s Drew Sanders casually caught the ball as he was jogging out of bounds.

-Surprisingly, the ruling on the field was a fumble, recovered by the Tide and replay upheld it, giving the Tide the ball in the red zone.
-A few plays later, Young eluded the rush and found Cameron Latu for a 3-yard touchdown that put Alabama up 18-13 with 10:14 left.
+Surprisingly, the ruling on the field was a fumble, recovered by the Tide and replay upheld the call, giving the Tide the ball in the red zone.
+A few plays later, Young eluded the rush and found Cameron Latu for a 3-yard touchdown that put Alabama up 18-13 with 10:14 left in the fourth.

-Once again, it seemed as if Georgia would not be able to break the 'Bama curse.
+It felt again that Georgia would not be able to break whatever spell Alabama seemingly had on the Bulldogs.

 Bennett was 13 for 22 for 141 yards as the next drive started, and you could practically hear all skeptical Georgia fans wondering why Smart didn’t turn to his four-star back-up QB, J.T.
 Daniels, for a spark.

-As he has done so many times during a career that started on the scout team and took a detour through junior college in Mississippi, the small-town Georgia kid nicknamed “The Mailman” came through.
+As he has done so many times during a career that started on the scout team and took a detour through junior college in Mississippi, the small-town Georgia kid nicknamed Mailman came through.

-Bennett completed all three of his passes for 68 yards, including a long strike to Mitchell for a touchdown with 8:09 left that gave the Bulldogs a one-point lead after a failed 2-point conversion.
+Bennett complete all three of his passes for 68 yards, including a long strike to Mitchell for a touchdown with 8:09 left that gave the Bulldogs a 19-18 lead after a failed 2-point conversion.

 The Bulldogs’ defense clamped down on Young, forcing a three-and-out on the Tide’s next drive, and then Georgia went to work on sealing a long-awaited championship.